 The Board determines the level of insurance risk through the business planning process and sets the risk appetite.
-Insurance risk is controlled through Risk and Capital Committee ("RCC"), which approve all new insurance risks within the context of the risk appetite, including the launch of new products.
+Insurance risk is controlled through Risk and Capital Committee ("RCC"), which approve all new insurance risks within the context of the risk appetite, including the launch of new products and any changes in strategy which may impact insurance risk.
 The performance of the in-force book is monitored by the RCC with specific risks tracked for remedial actions where needed.
 Stress and scenario testing is carried out as part of the Own Risk and Solvency Assessment ("ORSA") process to consider the impact of larger risk events and how they would be managed by the Company.